-When it comes to matting/framing your artwork, you have a few options.
+When it comes to matting/framing your artwork, you have a lots of options.
 When possible, opt for acid-free materials and UV coated glass to help protect original artwork.

 › Custom framing — This tends to be the best option for the highest-quality, longest-lasting result.
 Custom shops use high-quality, often archival materials and can seal the back of the artwork to protect artwork from environmental elements (dust, moisture, etc).
-Past clients have used local vendors like Capitol Hill Frame & Photo, a semi-local vendor like Framebridge, or other custom framing shops.
+Past clients have used local vendors like Frame of Mine (ask me about Frame of Mine's discount for my clients and customers!), Capitol Hill Frame & Photo, a semi-local vendor like Framebridge, or other custom framing shops.

 › You can try matting/framing it yourself! — See below for some tips on selecting a mat and frame.